ClaudiaHu1/Date-Time-Picker-Test/README.md

 ## Attributes

-#### range
+#### selected-date-Time

 *Type:* **Object** - (*Optional*) - *Default:* The previous week

-The `range` attribute is 2-way data-bindable object with two properties: "from" and "to".
+The `selected-date-Time` attribute is 2-way data-bindable object with one properties.
 The value of these must be set to valid [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date-time strings.

 ```html
 <apm-date-time-picker